RedTurtle/collective.contactauthor/README.rst

 Dependencies
 ============

-This product has been tested on Plone 3.3 and Plone 4.2
+This product has been tested on Plone 4.3.

 Credits
 =======